dtmddx/LearningDeepLearning/DeepLearning.md

 > print(tf./__version/__)
 > 1.10.0

 Once we've got tensorflow imported, we can then begin to prepare our data, model it, and then train it.
-For the sake of simplicity, we'll be using the most common "hello world" example for deep learning, which is the minist dataset.
+For the sake of simplicity, we'll be using the most common "hello world" example for deep learning, which is the mnist dataset.
 It's a dataset of hand-written digits, 0 through 9.
-It's 28x28 iamges of these hand-written digits.
-We will show an example of using outside data das well, but, for now, let's load in this data:
+It's 28x28 image of these hand-written digits.
+We will show an example of using outside data does well, but, for now, let's load in this data:

 > mnist = tf/keras.datasets.mnist
 > (x_train, y_train), (x_test, y_test) = mnist.load_data()